DE1-Engineering-Mathematics/module-resources/notes/15-finite-differences.md

 \end{cases}
 \end{equation}$$

 <br><br>
 The system above describes a one dimensional heat diffusion problem, with initial and boundary conditions.
 The first line is called the governing equation, which in this case is diffusion equation applied to the temperature, $T$.
 The parameter $\alpha$ is just a coefficient mediating the process, which in this case can be interpreted as the thermal diffusivity.
-The text to the right of this equation tells us where/when this equation applies, which in this case is all time from now, $0<t<\infty$, and a region of space $2L$ wide, $-L\leq x\leq L$ (notice I've used the same rule for bracket selection as described in Chapter 1).<br><br>
+The text to the right of this equation tells us where/when this equation applies, which in this case is all time from now, $0<t\textrm{<}\infty$, and a region of space $2L$ wide, $-L\leq x\leq L$ (notice I've used the same rule for bracket selection as described in Chapter 1). <br><br>

-The second line of the equation contains two new symbols: a vertical line symbol "$|$" which can be read as *such that*, or just *at*; and an upside-down capital A symbol "$\forall$'' which should be read as *for all*.
+The second line of the equation contains two new symbols: a vertical line symbol "$|$" which can be read as *such that*, or just *at*; and an upside-down capital A symbol "$\forall$" which should be read as *for all*.
 So the line reads ``The temperature at time equals zero is equal to 25 for all $x$", i.e. initially the temperature is 25 everywhere.<br><br>

-Following the same logic, the third line reads "The temperature at position $x=-L$ is equal to 100 for all time greater than zero'' i.e. the temperature on the left hand side of the system equals 100 from now on.
-Similarly, the final line of the system says ``The temperature at position $x=L$ is equal to zero for all time greater than zero'' i.e. the temperature on the right hand side of the system equals 0 from now on.
+Following the same logic, the third line reads "The temperature at position $x=-L$ is equal to 100 for all time greater than zero" i.e. the temperature on the left hand side of the system equals 100 from now on.
+Similarly the final line of the system says, "The temperature at position $x=L$ is equal to zero for all time greater than zero" i.e. the temperature on the right hand side of the system equals 0 from now on.
 So, although the system is initially room temperature everywhere, as soon as the clock begins, the temperatures at the two edges snap to new values, as if one end is touching boiling water and the other end is touching an ice cube. <br><br>

 <img src="figs/15-life.png" width="100%"/>